The Best Chicken Marinade

 Chicken can stay for up to 24 hours in the marinade.

-The ideal timing is 6 hours.
+The ideal time is 6 hours.

 Yes, you can freeze the chicken in its marinade.
 To do so, squeeze out all the air from the bag before freezing.
 Thaw it in the fridge the day before.